Symphony No. 3 (Górecki): I. Lento – Sostenuto tranquillo ma cantabile

-Lento e largo—Tranquillissimo
+II.
+Lento e largo – Tranquillissimo

 The nine-minute second movement is for soprano, clarinets, horns, harp, piano, and strings, and contains a libretto formed from the prayer to the Virgin Mary inscribed by Helena Błażusiakówna on the cell wall in Zakopane.
 According to the composer, "I wanted the second movement to be of a highland character, not in the sense of pure folklore, but the climate of Podhale ...
 I wanted the girl's monologue as if hummed ... on the one hand almost unreal, on the other towering over the orchestra."

 The movement opens with a folk drone, A–E, and a melodic fragment, E–G♯–F♯, which alternate with sudden plunges to a low B♭–D♭ dyad.
 Thomas describes the effect as "almost cinematic ... suggest[ing] the bright open air of the mountains".
 As the soprano begins to sing, her words are supported by the orchestra until she reaches a climaxing top A♭.
 The movement is resolved when the strings hold a chord without diminuendo for nearly one and a half minutes.
 The final words of the movement are the first two lines of the Polish Ave Maria, sung twice on a repeated pitch by the soprano.

-Lento—Cantabile-semplice
+III.
+Lento – Cantabile-semplice

 The tempo of the third movement is similar to that of the previous two, and subtle changes in dynamism and mode make it more complex and involving than it may at first appear.
 With a duration of approximately seventeen minutes, it comprises three verses in A minor and, like the first movement, is constructed from evolving variations on a simple motif.
 The melody is established in the opening verse, and the second and third verses revisit the cradling motifs of the second movement.
 As in the second movement, the motifs are built up from inversions of plain triads and seventh chords stretching across several octaves.
 As the soprano sings the final words, the key changes to a pure diatonic A major which accompanies, in writer David Ellis's words, the "ecstatic final stanza":

 O sing for him / God's little song-birds / Since his mother cannot find him.

 And you, God's little flowers / May you blossom all around / that my son may sleep a happy sleep.

 The orchestra returns to A minor before a final postlude in A major.
 In Górecki's own words: "Finally there came that unvarying, persistent, obstinate 'walczyk' [on the chord of A], sounding well when played piano, so that all the notes were audible.
 For the soprano, I used a device characteristic of highland singing: suspending the melody on the third [C♯] and descending from the fifth to the third while the ensemble moves stepwise downward [in sixths]".